 Chapter 15: Modesty

-Chloe continued her descent to the basement, leaving her mother alone in second floor library to worry.
+Chloe continued her descent to the basement, leaving her mother alone inside the second floor library to worry.

 Alexandre Dirge walked into the throne room and immediately noticed Astore standing in the dark.